architect/plugin-lambda-invoker/readme.md

 ### Invocation mocks

-By default, Lambdas are invokved with an empty payload (`{}`); if you'd like to invoke your Lambdas with arbitrary payloads, create a file containing invocation mocks.
+By default, Lambdas are invoked with an empty payload (`{}`); if you'd like to invoke your Lambdas with arbitrary payloads, create a file containing invocation mocks.

 Invocation mock files live in your root with one of these filenames: `sandbox-invoke-mocks.json` or `sandbox-invoke-mocks.js`.
 These files should be structured like so: